ilknurtoptas/Tech_Stock_Tracker/README.md

 #### Data Sources

-Stock data has been sourced from publicly available financial market databases.
+Stock data has been sourced from Yahoo Finance.

 #### External Code References